eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

 * A built-in module archive format and module repository layout that is understood by all tools written for the language, from the compiler, to the IDE, to the runtime.
-* A runtime that features a peer-to-peer classloading (one classloader per module) and the ability to manage multiple versions of the same module.
+* A runtime that features peer-to-peer classloading (one classloader per module) and the ability to manage multiple versions of the same module.
 * An ecosystem of remote module repositories where folks can share code with others.

 ## Module-level visibility